-Off Center Dance Theatre (OCDT) was created in 1991 by Joe Antony Cavise as a Westchester based not for profit organization, chiefly as a performance vehicle for young professional dancers to have the opportunity to work with various choreographers in a concert setting.
+Off Center Dance Theatre (OCDT) was created in 1991 by Joe Antony Cavise as a Westchester-based not-for-profit organization, chiefly as a performance vehicle for young professional dancers.
 Since then, it has evolved into a strong philanthropic organization, in particular, with the formation of the Off Center Dance Theatre Youth Ensemble in 1993.
-OCDT is now an organization which operates with two missions: Dance Performance and Community Outreach.
+OCDT is now an organization which operates with dual missions: Dance Performance and Community Outreach.

-The young members of OCDT act as goodwill ambassadors and inspire other children as mentors through dance partnerships.
-Over the years Joe and the company members have developed relationships through interactive workshops with many children’s organizations including: Ronald McDonald House, Blythedale Children’s Hospital, UNICEF, HELPUSA Organization, and the Maria Ferrari Children’s Hospital at the Westchester Medical Center.
+For almost 30 years, Joe and the company members have touched thousands of children’s lives through their interactive workshops with many organizations, including Ronald McDonald House, Blythedale Children’s Hospital, UNICEF, HELP USA Organization, and the Maria Ferrari Children’s Hospital at the Westchester Medical Center.

-Off Center Dance Theatre has also hosted 10 Danceathons raising close to $70,000 for various charities including Pediatric Cancer Foundation, Juvenile Diabetes Foundation, Blythedale Children’s Hosptial, Ronald Mcdonald House of the Greater Hudson Valley and Memorial Sloan Kettering Cancer Center.
+Off Center Dance Theatre has hosted ten Dance-a-thons, raising close to $70,000 for charities including Pediatric Cancer Foundation, Juvenile Diabetes Foundation, Blythedale Children’s Hospital, Ronald McDonald House of the Greater Hudson Valley and Memorial Sloan Kettering Cancer Center.

-ATTITUDE: Maintaining a positive attitude and team effort is very important to Off Center Dance Theatre members.
-Older members are expected to be positive role models to the younger members, during rehearsals, in class setting, and during worshops/performances.
-The company often performs to those of less capability and privilege than us and disrespect for others will not be tolerated.
-The company members are expected to act as hostesses and extent a warm welcome with general hospitality to all of our guests at the Spring Invitational.
+Attitude: Maintaining a positive attitude and team effort is very important to Off Center Dance Theatre members.
+Older members are expected to be positive role models to younger members — during rehearsals, in class setting, and during workshops.
+The Company often performs to those of less capability and privilege; disrespect for others will not be tolerated.

-DEDICATION: Off Center Dance Theatre Youth Ensemble is for the young technically advanced dancer who wants to make a serious commitment to the art of dance as well as the community service that the company does.
-Dedication and commitment begins in the classroom and extends to rehearsals and our performance and community outreach schedule.
+Dedication: Off Center Dance Theatre Youth Ensemble is for the young technically advanced dancer who wants to make a serious commitment to the art of dance as well as to community service.
+Dedication and commitment begin in the classroom and extends to rehearsals and our performance and community outreach schedule.

 A big part of what I believe is that we can all try to be the best that we can be, the gifted, talented, and those at risk alike.
 That is what Off Center Dance Theatre and its Youth Ensemble is about.
 What started out many years ago as a performance outlet for young dancers has grown into so much more.

 Bringing these young adults into a facility such as Blythedale Children’s Hospital and dancing with children who were born with physical or mental challenges teaches us about humility and our life priorities.
-We watch burn victims or children suffering from traumatic accidents dancing in their wheelchairs.
+We are side by side with young burn victims or children suffering from traumatic accidents dancing in their wheelchairs.
 Working with the Genesis children from HELP USA in past years has taught us invaluable lessons in charity and giving.
-I have always said that if I can make a child forget her problems for just 10 minutes, then I’ve done my job.
+I have always said that if I can make children forget their problems for just ten minutes, then I’ve done my job.